BrianENguyen/brianenguyen.com/pages/blog/universal-studios.md

 -   Everything in Super Nintendo Land
 -   New Simpsons environment
 -   The Wizarding World of Harry Potter
--   Secret Life of Pets ride
+-   Secret Life of Pets - Off the Leash
 -   Pink&rsquo;s Hot Dogs
 -   Every attraction that I&rsquo;ve already experienced and liked
--   Only the *food* at Chick Chick Chicken
+-   Jurassic World - The Ride

 ### Indifferent

+-   Fast & Furious - Supercharged
 -   Giant pink frosted sprinkled donut
 -   Butter beer
--   Despicable Me ride
+-   Despicable Me - Minion Mayhem
--   The Mummy ride
+-   Revenge of the Mummy - The Ride
+-   Only the *food* at Chick Chick Chicken

+### Did not experience

+-   Flight of the Hippogriff

 ### Cons

 -   Breakfast
 -   Studio Tour
--   Dreamworks Theater
+-   DreamWorks Theater
 -   Too many rides sharing the same theme and story concept
 -   Lackluster customer service at Chick Chick Chicken